On this page

 Redirect authentication

-Redirect authentication through the Okta-hosted Sign-In Widget is considered the easiest and most secure means of integration.
-This is because the Sign-In Widget itself is hosted by Okta, maintained by Okta, and kept secure by Okta.
-The Okta-hosted Sign-In Widget is recommended for most integrations.
+Redirect authentication through the Okta-hosted widget is the easiest and most secure way to integrate.
+This is because Okta hosts, maintains, and keeps the Sign-In Widget secure.
+Okta recommends the Okta-hosted widget for most integrations.

-Note: Single Sign-On (SSO) is supported for redirect authentication.
-That is, Okta may create a session (based on the Okta policies, for example), and then other integrated applications can use SSO to sign users in.
+Note: SSO is supported for redirect authentication.
+This means that Okta may create a session (based on the Okta policies, for example).
+Other integrated apps can then use SSO to sign users in.

 The interactions and communication with the Identity Provider are as follows: